DevOpsBootcamp/website/source/18_docker_and_containers.rst

 * Rocket is very similar to Docker.
 It's supposed to be more secure, but it's not yet ready for prime time.
-* Manipulate raw Linux containers with the init system systemd's
-* ``systemd-nspawn`` command.
-Using it isurprisingly easy but you lose all of the advanced features of Docker.
+* Manipulate raw Linux containers with the init system systemd's ``systemd-nspawn`` command.
+Using it is surprisingly easy, but you lose all of the advanced features of Docker.

 .. figure:: /static/hello_whale.gif
 	:align: center